 Yes, the worst kept secret in bargain food-shopping is also home to, officially, one of the world’s best gins.
 The Oliver Cromwell London Dry Gin won a gold medal at the International Wine and Spirits Competition and it’s hard to argue (especially with its price set at a lip-smacking £14.19) with its bone dry and straight-forward flavouring, the Oliver Cromwell gin is unfussy and versatile with notes of juniper, lemon, and orange peel before fading to reveal hints of hot wax.
 Your booze cupboard deserves this bargain.

 Just brilliant, isn’t it?
 You don’t need us to tell you that.
-Have it with cucumber, in the sun.
+It contains 11 botanicals, along with cucumber and rose to give it that distinctive flavour.
+To best enjoy, have it with cucumber, in the sun.
 Obviously.
 This is a classic stepping stone gin for those looking to branch out beyond the basics.
-Try it out in the early part of your gin odyssey
+Try it out in the early part of your gin odyssey.

 6. Tanqueray No. Ten